adomani/Syllabus/.src/TPwL_source.md

 ##  What should I expect during the lectures

-I am planning to do is to use the 2 hours of lecture each week to
+I am planning to use the 2 hours of lecture each week to
 * show some interactive coding,
 * highlight a variety of areas of maths,
 * give some details of their current formalization in `Mathlib` (the mathematical library of `Lean`).